itsneski/lightning-jet/README.md

 npm install
 nano ./api/config.json
 ```
-Edit `config.json`: set correct paths for `adminMacaroonPath` and `tlsCertPath`.
+Edit `config.json`: set correct paths for `macaroonPath` and `tlsCertPath`.
 On umbrel, admin macaroon is typicall located at `~/umbrel/lnd/data/chain/bitcoin/mainnet/readonly.macaroon`, tls cert is at `~/umbrel/lnd/tls.cert`.
 Optional: you can list expensive nodes to avoid in the `avoid` section of the config file (can be done later).
 ```bash
 nano ~/.profile
 ```